LucasBehrendt/science-quiz/README.md

 ### Media

-- The background image was provided by [Unsplash (sorce to the image)](https://unsplash.com/photos/Mm1VIPqd0OA).
+- The background image was provided by [Unsplash (source to the image)](https://unsplash.com/photos/Mm1VIPqd0OA).

-- The favicon was taken fron [Favicon.io](https://favicon.io/) and is credited in the code, with a link to the source.
+- The favicon was taken from [Favicon.io](https://favicon.io/) and is credited in the code, with a link to the source.

 - The icon used in the site was taken from [Font Awesome](https://fontawesome.com/).